Leibniz-HBI/smo-wiki/docs/Development-setup-for-Python-with-the-Windows-Linux-Subsystem-(WSL).md

+# Development setup for Python with the Windows Linux Subsystem (WSL)

 How to setup a Python development environment on Windows 10?
 The Windows Linux subsystem allows for taking advantage of the Linux World while staying in the Windows world.

 To get your Linux-based setup in Windows 10, follow these steps: